Export Policy Order

 i.
 Focus on regional trade

 ii.
-Strengthening of the institutional framework for promotion of exports
+Strengthening of the institutional framework for the promotion of exports